Empirical Bayes in Bayesian learning: understanding a common practice: Introduction

-Note that in this paper we are not advocating the use of EBIB approaches based on the MMLE in comparison, in particular, with a more genuine Bayesian approach that would express a hyperprior $H$ on $\lambda$ and build a hierarchical prior $\pi(\theta)= \int \pi(\theta\mid \lambda) \diff H(\lambda)$.
-The latter means to use a different prior, whose more structured form can ultimately better capture the structure of the data; but we do not deal, here, with the more fundamental problem of proposing the class of priors, which is the core of wide Bayesian literature.
-Rather, our aim is to understand better the implications of EBIB procedures, since the latter are so commonly used in practice, often for computational reasons.
-In fact, even when a hyperprior $H$ is used, it typically depends on some hyperparameter, say $\eta$, which itself needs to be elicited and can thus be data dependent.
-In particular, we want to understand to what extent the EB posterior distribution with MMLE can be used as an approximation of a genuine Bayesian posterior.
-However, is this the case, and if so, what Bayesian posterior would EBIB approximate?
-The common sense is that, although not rigorous, EBIB gives a \lq \lq better'' choice of $\lambda$ than a possibly poor elicitation, that could be used, for example, as a default choice in softwares for Bayesian computations.
-But in what sense, if any, would it be \lq \lq better''?
+In this paper we are not advocating the use of EBIB approaches in comparison, in particular, to a more genuine Bayesian approach that would express a hyperprior $H$ on $\lambda$ and build a hierarchical prior $\pi(\theta)= \int \pi_\lambda(\theta) \diff H(\lambda)$.
+The latter means to use a different prior, which can ultimately convey more structured information on the data.
+Yet, we do not deal, here, with the more fundamental problem of proposing the class of priors, which is the core of wide Bayesian literature.
+Rather, we aim at better understanding the implications of EBIB procedures, since they are so commonly used in practice.
+In fact, even when a hyperprior $H$ is used, it typically depends on some hyperparameter, which itself needs to be elicited and can thus be fixed in a data-dependent fashion.
+Our point is that the EB posterior distribution could be motivated as an approximation, possibly computationally convenient, of a genuine Bayesian posterior.
+However, whether such an approximation holds is only partially known, and what Bayesian procedure EBIB would specifically approximate is an entirely open question.
+The common sense is that EBIB gives a \lq \lq better'' choice of $\lambda$ than a possibly poor elicitation, that could be used, for example, as a default choice in softwares for Bayesian computations.
+This would be a relevant practical use of EBIB, yet in what sense, if any, would this choice be \lq\lq better''?

-In this paper we address these questions from a frequentist perspective, assuming that there is a true probability law $P_{\theta_0}^{(n)}$.
-Results in the literature seem quite limited.
-A clean framework is outlined by \cite{p+r+s2014}, who formalize these common beliefs in terms of {\em merging} (\cite{blackwellDubins1962, diaconis86} or \cite{ghoshRamamoorthi2003}) of the EB and the Bayesian posterior distributions.
-These results are mostly concerned with parametric models $P_\theta^{(n)}$.
-Extensions to nonparametric models are obtained in \cite{j+sz2017,zhang:gao20}, when $\lambda$ drives the posterior contraction rates.
-Here, similarly to \cite{p+r+s2014}, we treat parametric models, for which the \textit{signal} on $\lambda$ in $m_\lambda^{(n)}$ is not as strong (the posterior contraction rates remain the same for all $\lambda$); and consider frequentist strong merging \citep{ghoshRamamoorthi2003}.